Protecting your Rabbit from Parasites

 Advantages of Rabbit Flea Treatment at Crofts

-- Fast-Acting Relief – Quickly eliminates fleas, reducing itching and discomfort for your rabbit.
+- Fast-Acting Relief - Quickly reduces itching and discomfort

-- Prevents Disease Transmission – Helps protect against flea-borne illnesses like myxomatosis.
+- Disease Prevention - Protect against flea-borne illnesses such as Myxomatosis

-- Protects Your Home & Other Pets – Reduces the risk of flea infestations in your home environment.
+- Home & Pet Safety - Reduces the risk of infestations spreading to your home or other pets

-- Comprehensive Parasite Control – Some treatments also protect against mites and other external parasites.
+- Comprehensive Care - Some treatments also protect against mites and other external parasites

 Book a Flea and Worm Appointment Today

-Worms are internal parasites that can affect rabbits, leading to weight loss, digestive problems, and general discomfort.
-Some worms can even be passed to humans, posing health risks to families.
+Worms are internal parasites that can cause serious health problems for rabbits, including weight loss, digestive issues, and general discomfort.
+Some species can even be transmitted to humans, posing a potential risk to your family

 There are various worms that can infect your pets, and they can pose a threat to your family.
 Worms that target pets include roundworms, hookworms, lungworms, and tapeworms, and they are prolific across the United Kingdom.